-Step Methodology adopted previously Implementation (and modifications adopted) for SA Improvements to consider in future Weather normalis- ation To weather normalise the maximum demand: for each historical year, estimate a model of daily maximum demand as a function of temperatures for each historical year, use this relationship to simulate a distribution of hypothetical historical annual peak demands under different weather scenarios and random influences determine the POE50 and POE10 levels of peak demand for each year from these distributions No modifications to methodology were adopted for the final forecasts other than that adjustments to historical load were undertaken prior to weather normalisation.
+Step Original methodology Implementation (and modifications adopted) for Qld Improvements to consider in future Weather normalis- ation To weather normalise the maximum demand: for each historical year, estimate a model of daily maximum demand as a function of temperatures for each historical year, use this relationship to simulate a distribution of hypothetical historical annual peak demands under different weather scenarios and random influences determine the POE50 and POE10 levels of peak demand for each year from these distributions No modifications to methodology were adopted for the final forecasts other than that adjustments to historical load were undertaken prior to weather normalisation.
 Weather normalisation: Frontier has previously recommended pooling observations across years when estimating maximum demand-temperature models in order to more effectively use the available data.
-AEMO tested the pooling approach but judged that further investigation, in line with Frontier recommendations, is required before implementing this approach.
+AEMO tested the pooling approach for the SA forecasts and, in line with Frontier recommendations, implemented the approach for the Qld forecasts.
+The approach pools 3 years of data when estimating temperature sensitivity models (1 year before/after the year of interest) and year dummy variables are included to allow for differences in the level of MD between years.
 Weather simulations: The distribution for maximum demand produced by AEMO's simulation procedure should be inspected to confirm that, on average, about 50% of the historical actual MDs do lie above the POE50 levels, and about 10% lie above the POE10 levels.
-Frontier recommends reviewing the weather simulation results against historical actual data and this review was undertaken for the SA CPs.
-In most cases the simulation results appear within the bounds of reasonableness, but during the review we identified some CPs where the simulations appeared higher/lower than expected.
-AEMO corrected for this by manually overriding the temperature model where appropriate.
-For example, the test for SPSKNC accepted a minmax temperature model for summer and winter (though it was borderline accepted).
-The resulting simulations resulted in POE50 and POE10 values that appeared to be too high in winter (the POE50 points were all above historical actual).
-AEMO corrected for this by changing to a constant temperature model for the final forecasts.
-Frontier recommends that AEMO consider data pooling for weather normalisation in future forecasts.
-We recommend that this be based on 3 years of pooled data.
-For "boundary years" (the first and last in an available sample) this should still include 3 years.
-For example, year 1 can be pooled with year 2 and year 3.
-We recommend that this should include dummy variables for each of the years.
+Frontier recommended reviewing the weather simulation results against historical actual data and this review was undertaken for the QLD CPs.
+In most cases the simulation results appear within the bounds of reasonableness.
+Frontier recommends that AEMO continue to apply data pooling for weather normalisation in future forecasts.